loewen-behold/Final-Project-SQL-LHL/starting_with_questions.md

 # Starting With Questions

-**Question 1: Which cities and countries have the highest level of transaction revenues on the site?**
+1. **Which cities and countries have the highest level of transaction revenues on the site?**

 SQL Queries: